Jerry Rainey is OPPD’s director of Business Partnering for the Human Capital Division. But his concern for people goes far beyond district boundaries.

 “The injustice in the world, you want to be part of fixing it,” he said.

-And he is already making plans to go again, in February.
+And he is already making plans to go again in 2018.
 His trips to Safe Haven orphanage, on the border of Thailand and Burma (Myanmar), are part of Relevant Community Church’s Global Impact Ministry.
-Relevant is based in Elkhorn, in west Omaha.
+Relevant is based in Elkhorn.

 “We knew that we wanted to do missions, but we didn’t just want to send mission teams all over the U.S. or the world,” Rainey said.
 “We wanted to pick one place where we could make the most impact.”

-Relevant’s pastor, Ronnie Rothe, discovered there was a sizable number of Karen refugees here in our area – men, women and children who fled persecution and ethnic cleansing by the Burmese government.
+Relevant’s pastor, Ronnie Rothe, discovered there was a sizable number of Karen refugees in the Omaha area.
+They were men, women and children who had fled persecution and ethnic cleansing by the Burmese government.

 “A lot of kids who have lost their parents in the war have landed in Safe Haven orphanage,” Rainey said.
 “On a given day, she has anywhere from 60 to 100 kids.
 We sponsor and basically take care of the kids’ food for the year.”